 White magic is primarily defensive, but it has its share of enfeebling magic and a small dab of direct damage as well.
 White magic mostly focuses on healing others and restoring life.
 White magic is practiced by white mages.

 Beneath the spell name is a line giving the school of magic that the spell belongs to.
-Almost every spell belongs to one of six schools of magic.
+Almost every spell belongs to one of ten schools of magic.
 A school of magic is a group of related spells that work in similar ways.
 A small number of spells are non-elemental, belonging to no school.

 Chronomancy uses time to manipulate opponents.

 Dark magic is always of the shadow element.
 Rather than directly damaging opponents like elemental magic, dark magic may deal lesser damage but drain the opponent of stats or cause otherwise harmful negative effects.
 Black mages are masters of dark magic.
+A spellcaster cannot use the Spell Focus feat to select this school; They must use the Dark Focus feat instead.

 Elemental magic focuses on damaging opponents with the elemental power of earth, fire, ice, lightning, water, or wind.
 Black mages specialize in elemental magic.
+A spellcaster cannot use the Spell Focus feat to select this school; They must use the Elemental Focus feat instead.
+A single element can be chosen at a time.

 Enfeebling magic cripples opponents by reducing their ability to do battle.
 Black mages are exceedingly adept with enfeebling magic.